hesamsheikh/daily-paper-atlas/README.md

 ## Data Format

-The application expects a GraphML file that will be converted to a JSON format suitable for SigmaJS.
-The GraphML file should include node attributes like:
+The data is exported from [Gephi](https://gephi.org/) in the GraphML/JSON format.

+## Configuration

+The `config.json` file controls various aspects of the visualization:
-- label
+- Data source path
-- type (e.g., "author", "paper")
-- x, y (coordinates for positioning)
+- Node colors and sizes
+- UI text and labels
-- size
+- Sigma.js visualization settings
-- r, g, b (color values)

 ## Credits

-This visualization is inspired by the work described in ["Charting and Navigating Hugging Face's Model Atlas"](https://arxiv.org/abs/2503.10633) by Eliahu Horwitz, Nitzan Kurer, Jonathan Kahana, Liel Amar, and Yedid Hoshen.
+This visualization is inspired by the work described in ["Charting and Navigating Hugging Face's Model Atlas"](https://arxiv.org/abs/2503.10633).